Aman-exp/Aman-exp/README.md

 My interests lie in **Machine Learning**, **Artificial Intelligence**, **Quantitative Finance**, and any domain that challenges me to apply and expand mathematical thinking.
 I'm especially drawn to research-driven work and enjoy exploring complex, theory-rich problems.

+📬 I’m open to collaboration on **academic research** and **industrial projects**—especially those grounded in mathematical or data-intensive domains.

 ---

 ## 🎓 Education